DoDesCadeaux/dodescadeaux/README.md

 ![nom_du_gif](interstellar.gif)

-I'm passionate about artificial intelligence and cybersecurity, finding joy in exploring these ever-evolving fields.
+I'm passionate about artificial intelligence, finding joy in exploring this ever-evolving field.
 With a love for programming and a fascination for astrophysics and mathematics, I strive to contribute meaningfully to technological advancements.
 Welcome to my GitHub portfolio!

 ## 🛠️ Technologies and Tools

-- Programming Languages: C, C++, Python, Swift
+- Programming Languages: C, C++, Python
-- Tools: Kali, Bash, Assembly
+- Tools: Neovim, Jupyter Notebook

 ## 📚 Education

 - Bachelor in Physics (BA-PHYS) with an emphasis in Astrophysics at ULB (Université libre de Bruxelles)
-- Software Engineering and Computer Science at 19 (42 Network)
+- Software Engineering and Computer Science at Campus 19 (42 Network)

 ## 📂 Projects